 There is a deep divide between what our economy provides and what makes people well.
-This division is caused by the difference between what is intrinsic and what is extrinsic – and which one of these is generally best for people.
-Our economy is focussed on providing extrinsic rewards when people, and society in general, are largely motivated and rewarded by intrinsic satisfactions.
+Our economy is focussed on providing extrinsic rewards when people are more genuinely motivated and rewarded by intrinsic satisfactions.

 If you go to university to learn and fulfil yourself, these are intrinsic benefits.
 If you go to university to get a degree, that is an extrinsic benefit.
 Whilst many benefits have some combination of the two, the distinction between them is crucial to understanding our way of life, and what’s most important.

 The things we value the most are not things.
 They include positive relationships, meaningful experiences and opportunities to fulfil our potential in whatever we choose to do.
-By-and-large you can’t monetise these intrinsic aspects of people’s lives.
-They are not like extrinsic commodities that can be packaged and priced, even though some try.
+By-and-large you can’t commercialise these intrinsic aspects of people’s lives.
+They are not like extrinsic commodities that can be packaged and priced.

 The study of intrinsic benefits

 Psychologists like Mihaly Csikszentmihalyi and Tim Kasser have studied well-being and what makes people happy.
 Their findings are at odds with most commercial messages and advertising.
-Contrary to the bulk of advertising messages, buying and having stuff doesn’t make you happy in the long run.
+Contrary to the bulk of advertising messages, buying and having stuff doesn’t make you happy in the long run, indeed it can lead to unhappiness.

-Csikszentmihalyi found that people’s most cherished belongings are things like heirlooms, gifts, photos of loved ones, mementos of important life experiences, musical instruments, worn-in clothes, art their children did, and various pieces that bring back fond memories or offer a comforting familiarity and order in peoples’ lives.
+Csikszentmihalyi found that people’s most cherished belongings are things like heirlooms, gifts, photos of loved ones, mementos of important life experiences, musical instruments, worn-in clothes, art their children did, and items that bring back fond memories or offer a comforting familiarity and order in peoples’ lives.